jvzonlab/OrganoidTracker/README.md

     <script_name>.py

-On Windows, I created `.bat` files.
+For Windows, I created `.bat` files.
 As a result, you can run the scripts simply by running:

     <script_name>.bat